aesirkth/ground-control/README.md

 ├── README.md                   # This file
-├── data/                       # (Ungitted) folder to store the received telemetry ├── doc/                        # The documentation goes there ├── dummy_telemetry/
+├── data/                       # (Ungitted) folder to store the received telemetry ├── doc/                        # The documentation goes there ├── dummy_interface/
-│   └── dummy_telemetry.ino     # Example telemetry code for arduino
+│   └── dummy_interface.ino     # Example telemetry code for arduino
 ├── utils/
 │   ├── interface.py            # Class used to process data from Interface devices
 │   └── serialwrapper.py        # Class used to read/write data from serial link